riteshjena/Webpack-Basic-Setup/README.md

 # Webpack-Basic-Setup
-A basic setup of Webpack 4
+A basic setup of Webpack with HMR